MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 \BeginKnitrBlock{onebox}<div class="onebox">**Outliers are extreme.** An outlier is an observation that is extreme, relative to the rest of the data.</div>\EndKnitrBlock{onebox}

-\BeginKnitrBlock{tip}<div class="tip">Examination of data for possible outliers serves many useful purposes, including:
+\BeginKnitrBlock{protip}<div class="protip">Examination of data for possible outliers serves many useful purposes, including:

 * Identifying strong skewness in the distribution
 * Identifying data collection or entry errors.
 For instance, we re-examined the email purported to have 64.401 characters to ensure this value was accurate.
-* Providing insight into interesting properties of the data.</div>\EndKnitrBlock{tip}
+* Providing insight into interesting properties of the data.</div>\EndKnitrBlock{protip}

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">The observation 64.401, an outlier, was found to be an accurate observation.
 What would such an observation suggest about the nature of character counts in